Mitsubishi Montero Sport crash incidents: Investigation

 Initially, the DTI has not ordered any recall of Montero Sport models following its two-week investigation on the alleged SUA incidents.
 In 2017 the agency has ordered a recall on all automatic transmission variants of the vehicle manufactured between 2010 and 2015, but has since clarified that the recall order was not yet final and executory.

 Other reactions

 Bayan Muna representatives Neri Colmenares and Carlos Isagani Zarate blamed the incidents on the Department of Trade and Industry's failure to conduct safety inspections on the vehicles in question.

 In light of the incidents, Mitsubishi Motors Philippines has asserted that the Montero Sport is safe to use, and any claims of sudden acceleration are devoid of any basis.

 Quezon City Rep. Winnie Castelo, the current chairman of Metro Manila development committee urged Mitsubishi Motors to recall all its defective Montero models until the investigation of the DTI have been concluded.

-The incident inspired numerous parodies and satirical reactions, among them a mobile app entitled "SUA Your Face", in reference to Montero owners adopting the hashtag #SUAyourface as a response to the incidents' notoriety in Philippine media.
+The incident inspired numerous parodies and satirical reactions to SUA cases, one of which is the sardonic term "sudden unintended apak," incorporating the Filipino word apak which means "to step on," insinuating that the incidents had more to do with human error and driver incompetence than a defect in the vehicle.

+Criticism of media coverage

+The Center for Media Freedom and Responsibility (CMFR) criticised mainstream news coverage of the incidents for lacking technical expertise and failing to present statements from automotive industry experts.
+TV Patrol, in particular, was noted for their disproportionate coverage compared to other news programs and newspaper reports, which the CMFR compared unfavorably to the Philippine edition of Top Gear for their lack of authority on the matter.